Crews respond to fire with report of house explosion in Brooklyn

 The incident was reported at 820 Friel Place in Kensington just before 1:30 p.m.

 The fire was reported on the first floor of the two-story home.
-It is not yet clear if there was an actual explosion or not.
+It is not yet clear if there was an actual explosion or not, but several callers reported hearing an explosion.

+"It was super loud and the house shook and things were falling down in my house so I thought it was a gas explosion," one neighbor said.

+The daughter of homeowner said that unspecified "maintenance work" was being performed in the basement at the time of the blast.
+It is believed workers were painting.

 Three people were injured and were all taken to area hospital with non-life threatening injuries.

+One of those injured was a worker who suffered burns to his arms.

+The home was otherwise unoccupied and the couple who is renting the home was on vacation.

-Both the Department of Buildings and National Grid are responding to the incident.
+Both the Department of Buildings and Con Ed responded to the home after the fire.

+The DOB issued a demolition order because the structural damage was so great.

 ----------